Romito Cave

 The Romito cave (Grotta del Romito) is a natural limestone cave in the Lao Valley of Pollino National Park, near the town of Papasidero in Calabria, Italy.
-Stratigraphic record of the first excavation confirmed prolonged paleo-human occupation during the Upper Paleolithic since 17,000 years ago and the Neolithic since 6,400 years ago.
+Stratigraphic record of the first excavation confirmed prolonged paleo-human occupation during the Upper Paleolithic from 17,000 years ago and the Neolithic from 6,400 years ago.
 A single, but exquisite piece of Upper Paleolithic parietal rock engraving was documented.
 Several burial sites of varying age were initially discovered.
 Irregularly recurring sessions have led to additional finds, which suggests future excavation work.
 Notable is the amount of accumulated data that has revealed deeper understanding of prehistoric daily life, the remarkable quality of the rock carvings and the burial named Romito 2, who exhibits features of pathological skeletal conditions (dwarfism).

 Site

 The Grotta del Romito was discovered by Agostino Miglio, then director of the Town Museum in Castrovillari in spring of 1961, who had received curious information from several local people.
 Excavations started in the summer of 1962 under the direction of Paolo Graziosi of the University of Florence.
-The Archaeological Park contains a small museum, that presents the documentation and ongoing research.
+The Archaeological Park contains a small museum that presents the documentation and ongoing research.

 The site consists of two distinct areas: an outer former rock shelter or overhang with a length of 34 m and the inner cave, embedded into the limestone formation with a length of 20 m and accessible via a narrow tunnel.
 The interior is graced with a number of curiously shaped speleothems and prehistoric graffiti.

 Stratigraphy

-Excavations in an enlarged trench performed in 2000, 2002, 2003 and 2007 exposed a long sequence of strata, that forms seven main archaeological units (A–N) with episodes of intensive human occupation.
+Excavations in an enlarged trench performed in 2000, 2002, 2003 and 2007 exposed a long sequence of strata that forms seven main archaeological units (A–N) with episodes of intensive human occupation.
 The succession ranges from the Middle and Late Gravettian (units L-I-H-G) to the Early Epigravettian (unit F), Middle Epigravettian (lower unit E) and Late Epigravettian (upper unit E and units D-C-B).
 These cultural stages occurred between 26,000 and 10,000 years ago.

 Deposits near the entrance are about 8 m thick and consist of clastic sediments.
 Palaeolithic deposits, up to 6 m thick, underlie the middle Holocene layers, around 2 m thick and contain Middle and Late Neolithic pottery.
 Locally derived rock blocks up to 4 m in size rest on the talus slope in front of, and below, the entrance, indicating that there was originally an overhang that later collapsed.

 Deposits of human occupation contain numerous bones and stone tools, rounded out of size-exogenous pebbles and abundant charcoal detritus which is related to fireplaces.
 About fifty discovered pottery shards are evidence for occupation of the cave during the Neolithic/Iron Age transition.